 Look face-to-face into the time from pre-contact Hawai’i through the time of the Monarchy.
 Visit the era before western contact with the ancient Hawaiians.
-You will also explore the age of missionaries and the whaling ships.
-The Plantation era and early tourism reveals the beginning of modernization.
+You will also explore the age of missionaries and whaling ships.
+The Plantation era and early tourism reveal the beginning of modernization.
 The changes are fascinating.

 The city of Lahaina has seen it all.

-Lahaina has grown from a picturesque village which played an essential role in the development of the Kingdom of Hawai’i into a thriving city in Hawai’i as the islands became the 50th state.
+Lahaina has grown from a picturesque village that played an essential role in the development of the Kingdom of Hawai’i into a thriving city in Hawai’i as the islands became the 50th state.
 However, from the beginning, the town and area of Lahaina have always been a substantial force to be reckoned with.

 The Heritage Museum has Lahaina’s entire history told in one place.
-Here you can have an exceptional experience of how this well located and beautiful town grew.
-Once a Hawaiian Village and now, a number one vacation destination and everything in-between.
+Here you can have an exceptional experience of how this well-located and beautiful town grew.
+Once a Hawaiian Village and now, a number one vacation destination and everything in between.
 You can clearly understand why they built a courthouse and a jail simultaneously.

 Hint, rowdy whaling sailors vs. missionaries.

 Interesting Fact: this is where you will find one of the final Hawaiian flags lowered on the day the United States annexed Hawaii in 1898.